-- Details regarding rendezvous location and designated lightering area, including relevant risk assessment(s). - Brief description regarding how the STS operation will be conducted, for example approach and mooring underway or with one vessel at anchor, transfer at anchor or underway, unmooring with one vessel at anchor or while underway. - Details regarding any local or government regulatory requirements and mandatory notifications. - Communication protocols. - Security requirements. - Procedures associated with any personnel transfers. - Details regarding any service craft and launches. - Environmental operating parameters/limits for each stage of the STS operation.
-These should include environmental and operational limits that would trigger suspension of the transfer operation and disconnection and unmooring of the vessels. - Fender configuration and rigging arrangements. - Mooring plans and arrangements and sequence of running lines, including use of any specialist mooring equipment. - Details of transfer and associated equipment, including the number, type and dimensions of cargo (and where applicable vapour) hoses and method of rigging/support. - Maximum and minimum draught and freeboard anticipated during operations, including details of the stage of operations they relate to. - Emergency and spill containment procedures. - Sequence of actions in case of spillage of cargo. - Co-ordination of plans for cargo hose connection, draining, purging and disconnection, as appropriate. - Detailed unmooring sequence.
+- Details regarding rendezvous location and designated lightering area, including relevant risk assessment(s). - Brief description regarding how the STS operation will be conducted, with respect to vessel approaching, depending on prevailing environmental conditions. - Details regarding any local or government regulatory requirements and mandatory notifications. - Communication protocols. - Security requirements.

+- Procedures associated with any personnel transfers. - Details regarding any service craft and launches. - Environmental operating parameters/limits for each stage of the STS operation.
+These should include environmental and operational limits that would trigger suspension of the transfer operation and disconnection and unmooring of the vessels. - Fender configuration. - Mooring plans and arrangements and sequence of running lines, including use of any specialist mooring equipment. - Details of transfer and associated equipment, including the number, type and dimensions of cargo (and where applicable vapour) hoses and method of rigging/support. - Maximum and minimum draught and freeboard anticipated during operations, including details of the stage of operations they relate to. - Emergency procedures. - Hose cooling down procedures. - Pressure maintenance in the cargo containment and use of the GCU throughout the transfer operation - Co-ordination of plans for cargo hose connection, draining, purging and disconnection, as appropriate. - Detailed unmooring sequence.